nickwells/shell.scripts/README.md

   will generate a second file with the name of the first file plus `.QScript`.
 This new file will have each line surrounded with shell commands that will prompt you to confirm that you want to run the command before running it.
-* `nextSemver` when run within a git repository will find the highest valid semantic version number and increment it.
+* `semVerNext` when run within a git repository will find the highest valid semantic version number and increment it.
 By default it will increment the patch version but you can supply arguments to change this: `-part minor` will increment the minor version and `-part major` will increment the major number. **NOTE:** You must have the `semvertools` commands somewhere in your PATH
+* `semVerUpdGoModToLatest` when run within a git repository will find the latest versions of the required modules and prompt you to upgrade to them. **NOTE:** You must have the `semvertools` commands somewhere in your PATH
+* `YNQ.func` is a function definition that can be loaded into scripts and it provides a utility function that prints a prompt, reads a reply and optionally executes a command.
+According to the value of the reply it will either skip the command, quit the script or run the command.